WebOfTrustInfo/rwot3-sf/draft-documents/rwot3-digital-verification-outcomes.md

   * Koblitz 2016 Linked Data Signature Suite
   * Pseudonymous 2016 Linked Data Signature Suite

-## Verifiable Claims Privacy and Security Section
+## Authoring the Verifiable Claims Specification Privacy and Security Section

 A group was convened to discuss the privacy and security considerations for the Verifiable Claims Data Model and Representations specification.